 Frequently Asked Questions about COVID-19 vaccinations

-Questions abound about what students should do regarding vaccinations as they prepare to begin classes in fall 2021.
+Questions about what students should do regarding vaccinations as they prepare to begin classes in spring 2022.

 Are students required to be vaccinated against COVID-19 to attend suny old westbury?